Armin1723/bookstore/README.md

 ## Getting Started

+### Introduction

+Bookstore is a book management app bootstrapped on NextJs frontend and django-rest backend that allows for CRUD opeations on books using an interative USer Interface.
+It leverages various other technologies like tailwindCSS for styling , react-hook-form for form validation, react-toastify for success and error messages, redux for global state management and drf-yasg, swagger for API documentation.
+A user can add, create, update, delete or view books in this app.

 ### State Management

 This project uses Redux for state management.
 Redux helps to manage the state of the application in a predictable way.
 The state is centralized in a single store, making it easier to manage and debug.